 - using your patented invention.

-Freezing injunctions can also be used to order the other side not to dispose of any such products (or anything else) that are likely to be needed as evidence.
+Freezing injunctions can also be used to prevent the other side from disposing of any such products (or anything else) that are likely to be needed as evidence.

 A freezing order can also be made against the other side's bank (or any other financial institutions) if you can show there is a risk that the other side will try to hide or dissipate funds to avoid paying compensation if they lose.

 The court will only grant a freezing injunction if it is 'just and convenient' to do so.
-You must show you have a good, arguable case, but do not have to prove that you will definitely win.
+You must show you have a good, arguable case, but do not have to prove that you will win the main dispute.
 It's vital that you give the court all the facts, and not just those that support your application.
 The court then balances your likely loss or damage if the injunction is not granted against the other side's likely loss or damage if it is.

-In making this judgment the court takes into account whether money would be adequate compensation for you - if it would, you are less likely to get an injunction.
+In making its judgment, the court takes into account whether money would be adequate compensation for you - if it would, you are less likely to get an injunction.
 There must also be a 'real risk' of the disposal or use of the assets.
-You will usually have to agree that you will compensate the other side (and sometimes third parties who will be affected) if it later turns out that the injunction should not have been granted,
+You will usually have to agree that you will compensate the other side (and sometimes third parties who will be affected) if it later turns out that the injunction should not have been granted.

 You can apply for a freezing injunction for assets worldwide.